 I didn’t feel sick, but definitely noticed the spinning.

-If you haven’t tried a Kauai apple banana, they are my favorite type of banana (and I don’t usually like bananas.)
+If you haven’t tried a Kauai apple banana, they are my favorite type of banana (and I don’t usually like bananas).

-So, we left our phones in our backpacks and there were only a few times I wish I would have been able to take some photos.
+We had to leave our phones in our backpacks and there were only a few times I wish I would have been able to take some photos.

 Which leads me to my last tip…